charangautam/AvengersFlix/README.md

 - Allows existing users to deregister
 - Displays favorite movies
 - Allows users to remove a movie from their list of favorites

+## Technical Requirements ##
+- The application must be a single-page application (SPA)
+- The application must use state routing to navigate between views and share URLs
+- The application must give users the option to filter movies
+- The application must give users the option to sort movies
+- The application must initially use Parcel as its build tool
+- The application must be written using the React library and in ES2015+
+- The application must be written with React Redux (hence respecting the Flux pattern)
+- The application must use Bootstrap as a UI library for styling and responsiveness
+- The application must contain a mix of class components and function components
+- The application may be hosted online